Zarautz

 A little history

 Zarautz acquired the rank of town at the beginning of the 13th century, under the mandate of Ferdinand III of Castile.
-It is said that most probably, here was built the nao Victoria, the first ship to circumnavigate the world under the command of Juan Sebastian Elcano.
+It is said that most probably, the nao Victoria, the first ship to circumnavigate the world under the command of Juan Sebastian Elcano, was built here.

-This city of great fishing tradition, was the place chosen by some monarchs like Queen Elizabeth II to spend the summer.
-That is why, along the promenade we can find a sector of houses built by the high bourgeoisie in the nineteenth century and the Palace of Narros.
+This city of great fishing tradition was the place chosen by some monarchs like Queen Isabella II to spend the summer.
+That is why, along the promenade, we can find a sector of houses built by the high bourgeoisie in the 19th century and the Palace of Narros.

 Portu House